 In a preferred embodiment, the merchant site includes code that maintains a unified shopping cart data structure ("shopping cart") for each ongoing customer shopping session.
 For each ongoing shopping session, the shopping cart maintains a record of at least: (i) the products that are currently selected by the customer for prospective purchase, and (ii) the referral source (if any) of each such product.
 In one implementation, each shopping cart persists on the merchant site for an extended period of time (such as one week) following the most recent access by the customer, thereby allowing the customer to conduct extended shopping sessions.
 To purchase the products represented within the shopping cart, the customer proceeds to a "check out" area of the merchant site and submits an order.
-Software running on the merchant site then uses the information collected within the shopping cart to identify, and appropriately credit the account of, each associate that provided a corresponding ent sites, and then perform a single check-out to purchase all of the selected products.
+Software running on the merchant site then uses the information collected within the shopping cart to identify, and appropriately credit the account of, each associate that provided a corresponding referral.

+An important benefit of the shopping cart feature is that it 5 allows the customer to select products from multiple different sites, and then perform a single check-out to purchase all of the selected products.
 Another benefit is that it provides an efficient mechanism for crediting the accounts of the associates at the time of purchase.
-Although the use of a shopping cart provides certain advantages, the referral tracking and crediting features of the invention can be implemented without the use of a shopping cart.
+Although the use of a 10 shopping cart provides certain advantages, the referral tracking and crediting features of the invention can be implemented without the use of a shopping cart.